 User/Employee Onboarding and Guidance

-Additionally, Pendo has a “Guides” feature, using which you can create different in-app elements to guide and engage with your users.
+Additionally, Pendo has a “Guides” feature, using which you can create different in-app elements to boost user experience and guide and engage with your users.

 You can create interactive product tours, tooltips, announcement modals, and resource centers using Pendo; to set up a customer journey that sets users up for success.

 Once combined with the analytics part of Pendo, in-app guides and other elements can help your teams onboard users and employees with higher engagement.

 Additionally, Pendo provides its users with a variety of in-app feedback collection elements that are extremely valuable when used correcty.

 Pendo has a free plan called “Pendo Free“.
 Pendo free allows up to 1,000 monthly active users for one web and one mobile app.
 Although Pendo claims it can be used to test the waters and see the software’s value, I’ll have to say you can only see if the platform works with your product or not with only a thousand users.